more - Home Hall-Hire Places History Contact Us News Events Clubs Business Community Hallmark Links

 One of the lighter moments of the day was 'Workers Playtime' on the radio.
 A variety show with many of the current showbiz characters performing in front of a lunchtime audience held in large works canteens up and down the country.
 It was a very welcome break from talking 'shop' or reading the 'Farmer and Stockbreeder' magazine.
 Sometimes I was so tired that I would nod off on the living room sofa to be nudged that it was time to get back to work.
 The three o'clock tea provided a good break before milking and the other routine work that involved feeding the livestock; cows with their 'corn' (concentrates) before putting on the milking machine clusters again.
 They would go out to graze grass after each milking in the Spring and Summer months including grazing kale behind an electric fence at the back end of the growing season; followed by hay in front of the stalls when the cows became housed for the winter alter morning and afternoon milking.
 The day's work wasn't finished after the evening meal whether it was Spring, Summer, Autumn or Winter.
 It wasn't a problem working after the evening meal in Spring, Summer or Autumn but with the onset of Winter I found it tiring to go and help each night chopping up mangolds with a root cutter and mixing them with chaff plus other ingredients for the beef cattle rations.

-I don't remember when the conditions and schedule of work were given to me but it consisted of being paid ?1 per week and one day off, a Sunday, every three weeks.
+I don't remember when the conditions and schedule of work were given to me but it consisted of being paid £1 per week and one day off, a Sunday, every three weeks.
 My working week must have consisted somewhere between 70 to 100 hours.
 More often than not I spent my Sunday off in bed until lunchtime through extreme exhaustion.
 In those days, I later found out, some 'apprentices' had to pay farmers for the privilege of learning from them.
 There was no such thing as an official apprenticeship scheme in farming at the time.

-As time went by, presumably because I became better at the work and more useful, my wages went up to ?4 per week.
-One week I received a bonus of an extra ?2 because the weaner pigs which I had been responsible for rearing reached a very high weight and sold very well.
+As time went by, presumably because I became better at the work and more useful, my wages went up to £4 per week.
+One week I received a bonus of an extra £2 because the weaner pigs which I had been responsible for rearing reached a very high weight and sold very well.
 The 'Boss' took me to Reading Livestock Market which was a welcome break.
 We drove there in his Vauxhall car with a trailer behind to off-load the weaners.

 Saturday night was more or less sacrosanct as time to myself.
 I would more often than not catch the bus from the nearby bus stop to High Wycombe to either go to the cinema or occasionally a visit to the local repertory theatre.
 It never occurred to me at the time that I would be involved to quite a degree in Amateur Dramatics many years later.
 I succumbed to buying one packet of Weights cigarettes a week but not inhaling the smoke.

-Granddad Crook & Harry Floyd would provide for some lighter moments with teasing me about my out-of-hours life style.
+Granddad Crook and Harry Floyd would provide for some lighter moments with teasing me about my out-of-hours life style.
 They berated me for not spending any money and wanted to know who my girl friend was.
 I didn't have one nor any intention of having one.

 Granddad had his own lifestyle which he kept pretty much to himself.
 He went to High Wycombe every week probably to the Dog Races and I think he played snooker somewhere.
 He was about 85 years old at the time.
 I'm not sure what Harry got up to other than hand-milking his few cows on a small holding that he had just off the main road in the village.
 He got me hand-milking them on one occasion and I remember lowering the churn into the well to keep the milk cool overnight.
 Harry really fancied Hilda who spoiled him.
 John's wife told us, my wife and I, recently that he even moved into Dick and Hilda's bungalow when they more or less retired.